 - Quickly exploring results of a single query with different parameters

 View the documentation for the widget API in Scala, Python, and R with the following command:

 text: Input a value in a text box.

 dropdown: Select a value from a list of provided values.

 combobox: Combination of text and dropdown.
 Select a value from a provided list or input one in the text box.

 multiselect: Select one or more values from a list of provided values.

-Widget dropdowns and text boxes appear immediately below the toolbar in your notebook.
+Widget dropdowns and text boxes appear immediately following the notebook toolbar.

 The widget API is designed to be consistent in Scala, Python, and R. The widget API in SQL is slightly different, but as powerful as the other languages.
 You manage widgets through the Databricks Utilities interface.

 dbutils.widgets.dropdown("X123", "1", [str(x) for x in range(1, 10)]) dbutils.widgets.dropdown("1", "1", [str(x) for x in range(1, 10)], "hello this is a widget") dbutils.widgets.dropdown("x123123", "1", [str(x) for x in range(1, 10)], "hello this is a widget") dbutils.widgets.dropdown("x1232133123", "1", [str(x) for x in range(1, 10)], "hello this is a widget 2")